-Today I am heading back to Los Angeles after being away for nearly three weeks.
-Hard to believe March is more than halfway over!
-Coming off a month of focused self-love blogging and trying to settle into LA.
+Coming off a month of focused self-love journaling and trying to settle into LA.
 I have spent time during these weeks developing a list of self-care practices that are simple, effective, and help keep me sane and grounded in the midst of traveling.

 Here are five self-care tips to guide you during your travels :

-1. Get Organized Before You Go : This is a big one.
-A couple of days before I leave town I print out my ititentaries and make sure I have double checked all of my travel information.
+1. Get organized before you go: This is a big one.
+A couple of days before I leave town I print out my itineraries and make sure I have double checked all of my travel information.
 I set it aside to go in my carry on bag (if flying) so that it’s easily accessible.
 I make sure I have all the important phone numbers in my phone and on paper just incase something happens to my phone.
 I also confirm my rides to and from the airport and make sure to get to the airport early.

 Each of these tips can easily be adjusted to your everyday life.
 We don’t have to go very far to start incorporating some of these simple and practical self-care tools in our lives.
 Try some of these out and let me know what works for you.
 Happy traveling!